Unlike Sonic in Sonic for Hire, Mega Man doesn't screw up his jobs.

 - Cast Full of Gay: Bass, Proto Man, X, Zero, Hard Man, Stryker, Guts Man

-- Crossover: he meets Battle Toads, Balloon Fighter, Samus, and Bomberman.
-The Bomberman he encounters is the brother of the Bomberman from Sonic For Hire.
+- Crossover: Mega Man meets Battle Toads, Balloon Fighter, Samus, and Bomberman.
+The Bomberman he encounters is the brother of the Bomberman from Sonic for Hire.

 - In one episode, Sonic and Gilius Thunderhead appear as part of a story arc continuation from their series.
 They escape from the same prison facility.
 Wily uses them as a distraction, saying that Gilius is having gay sex with Sonic.